rafelafrance/digi_leap_old/docs/parsing_text.md

 Here is the process we use to reconcile "dwc:verbatimLocality":
 1. Look for the locality in the ChatGPT output listed under any of its aliases.
-2. Do the same for location remarks, also using its aliases.
+   1. Do the same for location remarks, using its own aliases.
+   2. If ChatGPT's version of locality is a nested object then see if we can pull a good locality from one of its sub-terms.
+If we can't then use FloraTraiter's version.
-3. Look for the locality in FloraTraiter output (no aliases needed).
+2. Look for the locality in FloraTraiter output (no aliases needed).
-4. See if we can extend FloraTraiter's version of locality into a seamless single string.
+   1. If it is a list of localities, see if we can extend FloraTraiter's version of locality into a seamless single string.
 I.e. are all the FloraTraiter locality list values only separated by whitespace?
 If we can then save this extended version for possible use later.
-5. If ChatGPT's version of locality is a nested object then see if we can pull a good locality from one of its sub-terms.
-If we can't then use FloraTraiter's version.
-6. If ChatGPT's version of locality is a non-empty string then use ChatGPT's version.
-7. If ChatGPT's version of locality is empty and FloraTraiter's version is not empty then use FloraTraiter's version.
+3. Use ChatGPT's version of locality if it is not empty but FloraTraiter's version it is empty.
-8. If we have any locality look to see if overlaps with the extended FloraTraiter's version.
-It it does then use the extended locality.
+4. If current locality is contained in the extended FloraTraiter version then use the FloraTraiter version.
-9. Look to see if we can use the ChatGPT's location remarks to either extend the currently used locality or use it as another item in the locality list.
+5. Look to see if we can use the ChatGPT's location remarks to either extend the currently used locality or use it as another item in a locality list.
-10. Return the locality we are using, if any.